cardano-community/guild-operators/docs/grest-meets.md

     1. Directory structure on the repo -> General agreement is to have anything related to db-sync/postgREST separated from the current cnode-helper-scripts directory.
 We can finalise the end locations of files a bit later, for now intent should be to simply add them all to /files/dbsync folder. `prereqs.sh` addendum can be done once artifacts are finalised (added a Trello ticket for tracking).
     2. DNS/haproxy configurations:
       We have two options:
-      a. controlled approach for endpoints - wherein there is a layer of haproxy that will load balance and ensure tip being in sync for individual providers (individuals can provide haproxy OR pgrest instances).
+      a. controlled approach for endpoints - wherein there is a layer of haproxy that will load balance and ensure tip being in sync for individual providers (individuals can provide haproxy OR gRest instances).
       b. completely decentralised - each client to maintain haproxy endpoint, and fails over to other node if its not up to recent tip.
       I think that in general, it was agreed to use a hybrid approach.
 Details are captured in diagram [here](https://t.me/c/1499031483/335).
 DNS endpoint can be reserved post initial testing of haproxy-agent against mainnet nodes.
     3. Internal monitoring system